chocmake/MGSV-Custom-Texture-Path-Hex-Replacer/README.md

 3. Launch `MGSV-Custom-Texture-Path-Hex-Replacer.bat`.
 4. Drag and drop the installed programs on the window as prompted to save the paths to the script.

+> Tip: A user setting to show/hide the 'how to' text above the input prompts can be manually changed at the end of the batch script in a text editor.
+To hide the text change the `set showhowto=` value to `0`, or back to `1` to make it visible again.

 ### Usage

 The script can launched a few different ways: